matiwinnetou/spring-soy-view/README.md

 * Updated example project to reflect new changes
 * Injected Data should now be used to generate file hashes for ajax compiler module.

-### TODO
-* Update documentation on website to reflect 1.25.1 changes
-* Write an implementation of SoyPlugin that is able to bridge to MessageSource from spring

 ### License

 Apache License Version 2.0